Washington State Car Insurance Laws

 Car insurance provides you and other drivers with financial protection should an accident occur.
 It can help to cover both the property and the medical damages that can occur as a result of an accident, which can end up saving you some really big bucks.

-While car insurance is required in order to legally drive in the United States, insurance laws vary from state to state.
+While car insurance is required in most states in order to legally drive in the United States, insurance laws vary from state to state.
 In order to ensure that you are driving safely and legally, you need to be sure that you have the right coverage for your state.

 In Washington State, your car insurance policy must provide:

 - $25,000 coverage for each person who suffers injuries in a car accident

 - $50,000 for an accident, should more than person suffer an injury